GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### By June 1949 people had begun to realize that it was not so easy to get programs right as at one time appeared.
+> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
 >
-> ~ *Maurice Wilkes*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts